 Follows sale of rare blue diamond (£103,250) and Tibetan jug (£121,250), both discovered at May's open house

-20 of Bonhams art and antiques specialists will be available, including two who regularly appear on popular BBC antique programs, Fergus Gambon and Jon Baddeley.
-In addition to valuing traditional antique and modern silver, ceramics, jewelry, books, works of art, prints and paintings, there will also be experts in the specialist fields of entertainment and sporting memorabilia, coins and medals, arms, armor and sporting guns, toys and dolls, musical instruments, jewelry, clocks and watches, vintage costumes.
+20 of Bonhams art and antiques specialists will be available, including two who regularly appear on popular BBC antique programmes, Fergus Gambon and Jon Baddeley.
+In addition to valuing traditional antique and modern silver, ceramics, jewellery, books, works of art, prints and paintings, there will also be experts in the specialist fields of entertainment and sporting memorabilia, coins and medals, arms, armour and sporting guns, toys and dolls, musical instruments, jewellery, clocks and watches, vintage costumes.

-In addition, a rare blue diamond, which was valued at the May Open House, sold for £103,250 at the Fine Jewelry Sale at Bonhams, New Bond Street on 21 September.
+In addition, a rare blue diamond, which was valued at the May Open House, sold for £103,250 at the Fine Jewellery Sale at Bonhams, New Bond Street on 21 September.
 Again, the lady owner had inherited the diamond from a relative.
-She had insured it for £2,000, not realizing how much it was in fact worth.
+She had insured it for £2,000, not realising how much it was in fact worth.

 Bonhams Knightsbridge is the busiest auction house in Britain, holding 112 sales a year.
 In the past seemingly inconspicuous items have gone on to fetch remarkable prices at auction, most memorably the dress worn by Judy Garland in the Wizard of Oz, which made an astounding £140,000 (over four times its pre-sale estimate), a 16th century helmet, which sold for £14,400 and a Fred Yates painting, which fetched £13,800, having been estimated at £3,000-5,000.

 Jon Baddeley, Managing Director of Bonhams Knightsbridge says: "We were delighted by the success of our first open house in May last year where we valued and subsequently sold over £500,000 worth of items and I am confident that this one on January 4th will be as fruitful."